Artistes View The Master's Legacy Through Their Creative Lens

-Stressing that he was a complete artist — for whom Kathak was a vehicle, Mansingh recalled in a conversation with IANS, “He played different instruments, sang beautifully and had been instrumental in looking at Kathak with a very ‘out of the box’ vision.
+Stressing that he was a complete artist — for whom Kathak was a vehicle, Mansingh recalled in a conversation, “He played different instruments, sang beautifully and had been instrumental in looking at Kathak with a very ‘out of the box’ vision.
 I still remember his jugalbandis with other prominent masters which were awe-inspiring.”

 Remembering their friendship, where there was mutual respect and admiration for each others’ journeys, this Padma Bhushan and Padma Vibhusan awardee said: “In the 80s, my friends threw a birthday party for me, and he also came.
 He sang and cracked jokes.
 His presence was always warm.
 He would keep inviting me to the festivals he organised and vice-versa.”